The Ocean (band): Phanerozoic

 On 14 February 2018, a photo was posted on the Instagram account of the band, depicting a recording studio.
 Three days later, another picture reached the surface stating that the "phanerozoic" recordings are in progress at the Sundlaugin studios in Iceland.
 22 August 2018, the band announced on their Instagram, that the new album will be split in two.
 Phanerozoic I: Palaeozoic was released on 2 November 2018 while Phanerozoic II was expected to be released in 2019, but was postponed to 2020.
 These albums will respectively be the band's seventh and eighth studio albums, and are the conceptual successors to the album Precambrian.
 In November 2019 the band was quoted to be "wrapping up recording and will begin mixing at Fascination Street Studios in December".
 They announced that the album name would Phanerozoic II: Mesozoic & Cenozoic, which started speculations that it might be a double album.
 These rumors proved false, and Phanerozoic II: Mesozoic & Cenozoic was released 25 September 2020.

-On 21 September 2020, the fossil Ophiacantha oceani was named in honor of the band.
+On 21 September 2020, the fossil brittle star Ophiacantha oceani was named in honor of the band.

 Holocene and the End of an Eon tour

 On 17 January 2023, the Ocean released the single "Preboreal" along with a music video.
 On February 6, the band announced they would be releasing a new album, Holocene, on 19 May 2023 and also revealed the album's cover artwork.
 The album's second single and music video, "Parabiosis", was released on February 16.
 A third single, "Sea of Reeds", was released on 20 March along with the album's track list.
 The album's fourth and final single, "Subatlantic", was released on 19 April.

 On 18 September 2024, the band announced the "End of an Eon" tour that will take place through mainland Europe from December 2024 to February 2025.
-These will be the group's final shows with the current lineup, though it was not announced who would be departing and who would remain following the tour's conclusion.
+These were to be the group's final shows with the current lineup, though it was not announced who would be departing and who would remain following the tour's conclusion.
+These were later revealed to be Paul Seidel, Loïc Rossetti, and David Ramis Åhfeldt.

+Solaris and lineup changes

+On 3 January 2026, the Ocean Collective announced their return from hiatus, noting that they were in the process of finishing recording for nearly an hour of new music, with a twelfth album expected to release later in 2026.

+On 26 May 2026, the Ocean teased the release of new music.
+The song was later revealed to be titled "Light Pollution" and was released on May 28th.
+The release came along with the announcement of a new album Solaris, scheduled for release on 25th of September, 2026, and the addition of four new members.
+Enrico Tiberi and Lane Shi on vocals, together with new guitarists Emmanuel Jessua and Marco Gennaro.

+The Ocean released "Belligerence" on the 14th of July 2026 as the second single of their new album.
+"Ultima Esperanza" and "Milk of my Dreams", the third and fourth singles, were released on the 1st and 17th of September 2026, respectively.